 5 Must Do Things in The Heights

 - Stroll the streets of 19th – Lined with a jigsaw of boutiques, artsy stores, restaurants and thrift shops, historic 19th street is the shopping mecca of the Heights.
-Peruse through Chuck Roast’s vintage vinyl at Vinal Edge Records, get manly American-made goods at Manready Mercantile, and discover why old is better than new while thrifting at Replay on 19th.
+Peruse through Chuck Roast‘s vintage vinyl at Vinal Edge Records, get manly American-made goods at Manready Mercantile, hit the historic Heights Theater.
 When you get tired, Boomtown Coffee can provide the perfect mid-afternoon pick-me-up.

 - Get a sugar rush at Fat Cat Creamery and Hugs & Donuts – How do you choose between donuts and ice cream?
 Maybe you don’t have to, because these two sweet spots are neighbors.
 Fat Cat Creamery uses fresh, local ingredients to churn out small-batch ice cream in awesomely unique flavors, including an addicting Milk Chocolate Stout made with oatmeal stout beer and the swoon-worthy Bourbon Pecan Pie.
 Just next door, Hugs & Donuts delivers big time with made-from-scratch gourmet donuts and kolaches.
 Get incredibly airy donuts in flavors like Biscoff Cookie Butter and a classic sprinkled-and-strawberry-iced number named The Homer.
 Or go for the cakey variety, packed with things like blueberries and Fruity Pebbles.
 Click here for directions.

-- Catch live music at the White Oak Music Hall – Just on the cusp of the Heights, this brand spanking new music hall boasts three gorgeous performance spaces, the 1,000+ capacity Music Hall, the 200+ capacity Stage at White Oak Music Hall, and the 2,000+ capacity open-air Lawn at White Oak Music Hall (set to open this summer).
-Pegstar Productions, the team behind booking the talent for Free Press Summer Fest, are in charge of the programming, so the lineup is sure to be stellar.
-After (or before) the show, head over to the Raven Tower, an outdoor patio bar with 24 taps and a swanky bachelor pad lounge in the sky.
+- Catch live music at the White Oak Music Hall – Just on the cusp of the Heights, this awesome music hall boasts three gorgeous performance spaces, the 1,000+ capacity Music Hall, the 200+ capacity Stage at White Oak Music Hall, and the 2,000+ capacity open-air Lawn at White Oak Music Hall.
+This space hosts over 500 music events throughout the year, from indie rock and country to hip-hop and R&B. After (or before) the show, head over to the Raven Tower, an outdoor patio bar with 24 taps and a cool indoor/outdoor space.
 Click here for directions.